thiagobien/ACL/workshop/07_Performance_as_a_Self_Service/02_Define_Request_Attributes/README.md

 # Define Request Attributes in Dynatrace
 In this lab you will learn how to capture request attributes in Dynatrace based on web request data.
-In more detail, the data stored in the request header `x-dynatrace-test` will be extracted to create request attributes that tag and distinguish service traffic.
+In more details, the data stored in the request header `x-dynatrace-test` will be extracted to create request attributes that tag and distinguish service traffic.

 For further information on how to capture request attributes, [please take a look at](https://www.dynatrace.com/support/help/monitor/transactions-and-services/request-attributes/how-do-i-capture-request-attributes-based-on-web-request-data/)